yk287/NLP/POS_BI_LSTM_CRF_Batch/README.md

-# NER using Bi-LSTM with CRF
+# POS using Bi-LSTM with CRF

 NER tagging using Bi-LSTM with batching.